tlentali/.emacs.d/README.md

 Have a look at this [detailed page](./programming_conf/org.md) for more info.

-For now, I use those two :
+For now, I use those three :

 - [org agenda](https://blog.aaronbieber.com/2016/09/24/an-agenda-for-life-with-org-mode.html)
 - [org contact](https://www.reddit.com/r/emacs/comments/8toivy/tip_how_to_manage_your_contacts_with_orgcontacts/)
 - [org journal](https://github.com/bastibe/org-journal)